 Learn how you can do your part.

-Although we want you to consider the environment, the last thing we want to do is to subject you to endless rules and regulations.
-Therefore we try very hard to maintain the balance between your enjoyment of our trips and continued conservation and respect for the local environment.
-Our travellers guidelines are not meant as rigid instructions but rather as suggestions to make your holiday more enjoyable – for everybody.
+Although we want you to consider local cultures and the environment, the last thing we want to do is to subject you to endless rules and regulations.
+Therefore we try very hard to maintain a balance between your enjoyment on our trips and continued conservation and respect for the local environment and cultures.
+Our traveller guidelines are not meant as rigid instructions but rather as suggestions to make your holiday more enjoyable – for everybody.

-• LOCAL PRODUCE – Try to buy local produce, clothing and souvenirs etc.
+• SHOP LOCAL – Try to buy local produce, clothing and souvenirs etc.

-• WATER – Use sparingly.
-Consider bringing your own water bottle & purification drops.
+• WATER – Use it sparingly, especially in areas with shortages.
+Consider bringing your own water bottle with a filter or purification drops.
 The sale of bottled water contributes to an enormous environmental problem around the world.
-A large proportion ends up in limited landfill or discarded in waterways and natural environments.
+A large proportion of plastic bottle ends up in limited landfill or discarded in waterways and natural environments.

 • ENERGY – Turn down or off heating or air-con when it’s not really necessary.
-Switch off lights when you leave a room.
+Switch off lights, TV and a/c when you leave a room.

 • BATTERIES – Consider using rechargeable batteries and dispose of empty ones at home.

-• BEGGING – Try to avoid giving out money, sweets and pens to children as it encourages them to beg – it is far better to interact with games or drawings etc.
+• BEGGING – Try to avoid giving out money, sweets and pens to children as it encourages them to beg – it is far better to interact through games or drawings etc.

 Of course giving money to a person in real need is always an option.
 Perhaps avoid giving to people who aggressively target travellers but instead give to those who quietly sit on a street corner, or to organizations who look after the poor.

-• PHOTOGRAPHS – Always ask permission and respect the person’s decision.
+• PHOTOGRAPHS – Always ask permission and respect a person’s decision.

-• DRESS – Respect dress codes in public areas and especially at religious sites where it may be customary to cover your head or remove your shoes.
-In some of our destinations it is advisable to wear clothes that cover shoulders and knees.
+• DRESS – Learn to understand and respect dress codes in public areas and especially at religious sites where it may be customary to cover your head or remove your shoes.
+In some destinations it is advisable to wear clothes that cover shoulders and knees.

-• RELIGION – Some religions and customs may seem strange, complicated and at times unfathomable but to local people they are important so be respectful.
+• RELIGION – Some religions and customs may seem strange, complicated and at times unfathomable but to local people they are important.
+Learn about them and please be respectful.

 • ANIMAL CRUELTY – You might see examples of animal cruelty, for example snake charmers.
 Please do not take photos of this as it encourages the activity.
 Avoid riding elephants.
 When dog-sledding or hiring pack animals, please ensure you travel with an operator who treats their animals well.